vadrian89/html-editor-enhanced/README.md

 - Listeners can be attached to the controller to react when the value has changed;
 - The value can be used with [ValueListenableBuilder](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html).
 - Some methods have been renamed, and method signatures have changed to use named parameters.
-- `onChange` callback is no longer needed, because listeners can be attached to the controller and/or value.

 ### Other changes
 Features removed: